BenieSereine/Web-Projects/README.md

 # Web-Projects
 This is a repo where there are few html,js based projects.
 Simple make build and assemble

+## Click on the images to visit the respective websites

 <h2 align="center"> Project 1 </h2>
 <div align="center">